input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 #### RejectHandshake message

 The `RejectHandshake` is sent by the server to confirm to the client that the provided schema version is not supported.
+The payload MUST include a list of supported schemas

 - Origin State: `Handshake`
 - Target State: `Fault`
-- Payload: None
+- Payload: supported schema versions
 - Sender: server
 - Receiver: client